verge-io/docs/docs/product-guide/NAS-joinADDomain.md

 - This only applies if the Machine Password field is set.
 It is **recommended to leave this field blank**.
 - If the password does not match the AD **password complexity requirements, it will fail to join**.
 - Machine password is not a necessary field; it is best to remove the value if you are having problems joining AD.

-### Verify Workgroup/Realm

-- If the Workgroup or Realm is **incorrectly entered**, it will **fail to join**.
-- The Workgroup can typically be found on any domain member server by typing `whoami` at a command prompt.
-The result returned is **workgroup \ username**.
-- The Realm can typically be found on any domain member server by reviewing the System properties.
-The value **Domain:** lists the entire Realm.
-- Both properties can also be found using the `systeminfo` command from the command prompt.

-### Verify that the NAS has been placed on the correct network with the correct settings

-- If the NAS service cannot reach the AD domain, **it will fail to join**.
-- The NAS dashboard's Networks/VM NICs section will indicate the NIC network and Status.
-- Click **Edit** on the **left menu** of the NAS Service dashboard to select a different network if necessary.

-### Verify that the NAS service has a valid IP configuration

-- NAS Service dashboard - check **Static vs. DHCP**
-- If *Static*: verify correct settings for IP address, gateway, and DNS Servers.
-- If *DHCP*: check the network to verify that the NAS VM has received a valid address.

-### Verify that the NAS service can resolve the Domain/Realm (By name)

-- If *Static*: verify correct settings for IP address, gateway, and DNS Servers.
-- If *DHCP*: verify the network has been configured with correct DNS servers.

-### Verify specified AD user has adequate permissions to join computers to the domain